dj-nitehawk/MongoDB.Entities/README.md

 ## Schema Changes

-be mindful when changing the schema of your entities. the documents/entities stored in mongodb are always overwritten with the current schema of you entities. for example:
+be mindful when changing the schema of your entities. the documents/entities stored in mongodb are always overwritten with the current schema/ shape of your entities. for example:

 ###### Old schema: